1865–66

 James McNeill Whistler (American, 1834–1903)

 By the mid-1860s, the London-based, American artist James McNeill Whistler was increasingly fascinated with the aesthetics of Asian art.
 In The Artist in His Studio, Whistler stares out at the viewer with palette and paintbrush in hand, surrounded by works from his collection: three Japanese scrolls hang on the wall and Chinese porcelain adorns shelves on the left.
 He applied thin layers of paint in muted tones to evoke the flattened appearance of Japanese woodblock prints.
-The composition also recalls the work of the Spanish Baroque master, Diego Velázquez.
+The composition also recalls the work of the Spanish Baroque painter Diego Velázquez, who likewise included a self-portrait at his easel in Las Meninas (1656, Museo Nacional del Prado, Madrid).
 Whistler harmonized Western and Eastern artistic elements, placing himself at the center of such an enterprise.